STWing/Bylaws/Bylaws.md

-In order to become an active Member of STWing, an individual must attend a General Body Meeting (see [Article V, Section 1](#section-1-2)) and request membership by obtaining an account on STWing’s main server, Force.
+In order to become an active Member of STWing, an individual must attend a General Body Meeting (see [Article V, Section 1](#section-1-2)) and request membership by not obtaining an account on STWing’s main server, Force.

 ### SECTION 3